timbslr/timbslr/README.md

 </picture>
 </a>

-I'm a young software and hardware developer from Germany. <br>
+I'm a young software and hardware developer from Germany, currently studying computer science at TU Darmstadt. <br>
-I'm interested in hardware programming and development (Arduino, ESP32, ...), compilers, developing useful and fun applications (e.g. the "SP Vertretungsplan" app, the geoimageviewer or my Visual Algorithm Sorter) as well as writing algorithms to solve problems, like the ones of [Advent of Code](https://adventofcode.com) or [LeetCode](https://leetcode.com).
+I'm interested in hardware programming and development (microcontrollers as well as logic circuits (see my [8-Bit Breadboard Computer](https://timbslr.github.io/8-Bit-Breadboard-Computer/) project)), compilers, developing applications (e.g. the "SP Vertretungsplan" app, the geoimageviewer or my Visual Algorithm Sorter) as well as writing algorithms to solve problems, like the ones of [Advent of Code](https://adventofcode.com) or [LeetCode](https://leetcode.com).
 <br>

 ### Contact